-Talking about USA quilt history is Jean Burks the Senior Curator at Shelburne Museum in Vermont.
+Talking further about USA quilt history is Jean Burks the Senior Curator at Shelburne Museum in Vermont.
 The museum was founded by collector and connoisseur Electra Havemeyer Webb and is home to one of America's world renowned quilt collections.
 It houses 450 quilts spanning three centuries representing both functional and creative quilts.

 Historically the art of the needle in making quilts involves piecing together 3 layers of fabric.
 A top layer, a bottom layer and a filling in between that is literally sewn together or quilted.